sandeep4055/mlops_specalization/README.md

 Establishing a baseline level of performance is important to understand the level of difficulty of the problem, to identify opportunities for improvement, and to evaluate the performance of the model over time.

+# Experiment tracking

+Experiment tracking in ML refers to the practice of recording and organizing experiments conducted during model development in order to enable better collaboration, replication, and analysis.
+It involves capturing details such as the model architecture, hyperparameters, training data, and evaluation metrics.

+The benefits of experiment tracking include:

+1. **Reproducibility:** By keeping a record of each experiment, it becomes easier to reproduce results and build on past work.

+2. **Collaboration:** Teams can work together more effectively by sharing experiment details, avoiding duplicated work, and building on each other's findings.

+3. **Analysis:** Experiment tracking enables data scientists to analyze the results of multiple experiments to identify patterns, test hypotheses, and refine models.

+There are several tools and frameworks available for experiment tracking in ML, including open-source options like MLflow, DVC, and Neptune, as well as commercial products like Wandb, Comet, sagemaker studio, and Domino.
+These tools typically offer features like experiment versioning, visualization, and integration with other ML development tools.

 <h1><li> Error Analysis & Performance Auditing</li> </h1>

 ## Error Analysis